Ryuk-C/BarcodeScannerSwift/README.md

 # BarcodeScannerSwift

-This repository was built for a supermarket.
-Employees can learn the price of the product with this application.
+- This repository was built for a supermarket.
+Employees can know the price of the product with this application.
+- You can examine Alamofire, Barcode Scanner(AVFoundation), and Rest API/JSON in this app.